Values statement regarding procurement at EnergyAustralia and sustainability

 - Transacting with us using Ariba is free for a standard account.

-- You’ll experience a more efficient, automated and paper-free document exchange.
+- You’ll experience an efficient, automated and paper-free document exchange.

 Suppliers new to the Ariba Network generally start transacting for free, though based on the volume and value of your transactions, some fees may apply.
 To learn more please visit SAP Ariba Subscriptions and Pricing.